 Lice are very tiny insects.
 They like to live in hair, so they are often called “head lice.”
 An infection with head lice is very common in school-age children, but anyone, even adults, can get lice.
 Lice do not live on pets and cannot jump, fly, or walk on the ground.
 But they easily pass from child to child through close contact and on clothes, bed linens, brushes and combs, hats, and toys.
-Head lice infections are not dangerous.
-But they are very contagious and should be treated right away to stop infection from spreading.
+Head lice infections are not dangerous, but they can be difficult to treat sometimes.
+They are very contagious and should be treated right away to stop infection from spreading.

 Lice are so small and fast moving that they are hard to see.
 Head lice lay eggs, called nits.
 Nits are very small, silvery white, and teardrop shaped.
 They often can be found stuck to the hair near the scalp, behind the ears, and at the hairline on the back of the neck.
 Other signs of head lice may include:

 Itching of the scalp and scalp irritation.

 A tickling feeling of something moving through the hair.

 Swollen glands at the back of the neck caused by infected bites.

 Ask your doctor or pharmacist to recommend a shampoo, cream, or lotion to stop lice infestation.
 Follow the instructions on the product for how to use it.

 Comb the nits out of your child’s hair with a special comb that comes with the product or is recommended by your doctor or pharmacist.
 Rinsing the hair with distilled white vinegar can make nits easier to see.